 -

-National government funding provided to state and local governments, along with specific instructions about how the funds may be used.
+National government funding provided to state and local governments, with relatively few restrictions or requirements on spending.